-VW tells court it did not break rules over dieselgate disclosure
+VW tells court it did not break rules over 'dieselgate' disclosure

 Had the company believed the financial cost of its cheating could have reached 1 billion euros or more, it would have considered an earlier ad-hoc release, the sources added.

-Since the “dieselgate” scandal became public, VW has set aside around $30 billion to cover fines, vehicle refits to remove the illegal “defeat device” software and other costs.
+Since the“dieselgate” scandal became public, VW has set aside around $30 billion to cover fines, vehicle refits to remove the illegal“defeat device” software and other costs.

 “In the past there have again and again been violations of the defeat device ban in U.S. environmental law but without the affected companies getting sanctioned in a draconian and hard way,” VW lawyers said in the submission.